aManNamedTed/windows-music-library/README.md

 > <b>Note:</b>
 > <i>
 >   Remember that the [88-key range of a piano](img/piano_organ_range.jpg) is A0 to C8 (inclusive).
 So if your computer is
->   able to compile and run the library as-is with no audible output, try a different note in the middle of the range.
+>   able to compile and run the library as-is with no audible output, try a different note in the middle of the range or
+>   increase the length of the tone.
 > </i>

 //to add 1 ide configuration